anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 September 27, 2021
 {date}

-When we started collecting applications for the [AnyCable PRO][pro] early access program back in July, we asked respondents to share the way they use _cables_ and which features they would like us to provide out-of-the-box.
-The analysis of their responses led to the development of two new PRO features, [JWT identification][jwt-id-docs] and [Signed streams support][signed-streams-docs], which might seem unrelated to each other from the first look but turned out to bring a huge performance boost when used together.
+When we started collecting applications for the [AnyCable PRO][pro] early access program back in July, we asked respondents to share the way they use _cables_ and which features they would like us to provide out of the box.
+Analyzing these responses led to the development of two new PRO features, [JWT identification][jwt-id-docs] and [signed streams support][signed-streams-docs].
+They might seem unrelated to each other at first glance, but when used together, they have the potential to bring about a huge performance boost.
 Continue reading to learn more!
 {intro}

 <div class="divider"></div>

 ## Dealing with authentication

-Among the requested features, one of the leaders was "a token-based authentication".
-Most Action Cable applications relies on cookies as an authentication mechanism (directly or via sessions).
-The main benefit of the cookie-based authentication is the simplicity: it just works.
+Amongst all the asked about features, one of the leading requests was a "token-based authentication".
+Most Action Cable applications rely on cookies as an authentication mechanism (either directly or via sessions).
+The main benefit of cookie-based authentication is simplicity–it just works.
 However, there are some drawbacks:

 - Authenticating non-web clients (e.g., mobile apps) is becoming cumbersome.
-- Rails API-only apps usually do not use tokens for web clients authentication as well (they use tokens).
+- Rails API-only apps usually do not use cookies for web clients authentication as well (they use tokens).
-- WebSockets have no CORS support and, thus, **vulnerable to cross-site request forgery** (or [cross-site WebSocket hijacking][cross-site-ws-hijack]).
+- WebSockets do not offer CORS support and, thus, are **vulnerable to cross-site request forgery** (or [cross-site WebSocket hijacking][cross-site-ws-hijack]).

-Using tokens could help us to solve these problems.
-What's the cost?
-Well, we have to build everything ourselves, both server and client side (and good luck with finding a library or gem which makes it easier not harder).
+Using tokens could certainly help us solve these problems–but what's the catch?
+Well, we'd have to build everything ourselves, both the server and the client side (and good luck actually finding a library or gem which makes this process easier instead of harder).

-While I was thinking on how to incorporate tokens into AnyCable, I realized that we can also leverage this feature to improve the performance: tokens could also carry **identification** information, and thus, could be used instead of calling an RPC server (`Authenticate` method).
+While I was thinking about how to incorporate tokens into AnyCable, I realized that we could also leverage this feature to improve performance.
+Tokens could also be made to carry **identification** information, and therefore could be used instead of calling an RPC server (`Authenticate` method).

-Let's recall how Action Cable (and AnyCable) works in the context of authentication and identification.
+Let's recall how Action Cable (and AnyCable) work in the context of authentication and identification.

 Whenever a new connection opens, the `ApplicationCable::Connection#connect` method is called.
-That's the place where you can reject the connection ([`#reject_unathorized_connection`][reject-connection]) and where you configure so-called _connection identifiers_ ([`.identifed_by`][ac-identifiers]).
-Identifiers represent the client state which could be used by channels (e.g., `current_user` or `current_tenant`).
-AnyCable obtains identifiers during the `Authenticate` call and pass along all subsequent requests (in a [serialized form][identifiers-serialization]).
+This is the place where you can reject the connection ([`#reject_unathorized_connection`][reject-connection]) and where you configure the so-called _connection identifiers_ ([`.identifed_by`][ac-identifiers]).
+The identifiers represent the client state which could be used by channels (e.g., `current_user` or `current_tenant`).
+AnyCable obtains the identifiers during the `Authenticate` call and passes along all subsequent requests (in a [serialized form][identifiers-serialization]).

-To sum up, all we need from the `#connect` method is to accept-or-reject connection and populate identifiers.
-And we can encapsulate this logic within a single [JWT][] token!
+To sum everything up, all we need from the `#connect` method is to accept-or-reject the connection and populate the identifiers.
+And we can encapsulate all this logic within a single [JWT][] token!

-This is how it could look in pure Ruby.
-First, let's create a helper to build a connection url with a token:
+This is how it might look written in pure Ruby.
+First, let's create a helper to build a connection URL with a token:

 ```ruby
 class ApplicationHelper